The Best Way to Clean an Air Fryer

 If you love crispy fried foods but are trying to eat healthier, then an air fryer might be the small appliance you need to add to your kitchen.
 The name is a bit of a misnomer because an air fryer is much more like a convection oven than a deep fryer because it uses little or no oil and many can bake and roast as well as fry foods.

 Rather than a deep pot of boiling oil that leaves the outer coating of foods crisp (if it's done correctly), air fryers use super-heated air to quickly cook food and crisp the outsides.

-Fortunately, cleaning an air fryer like the Ninja Foodi Air Fryer with one or two baskets is simple since most manufacturers have made the air fryer baskets and plates dishwasher safe.
+Fortunately, cleaning an air fryer with one or two baskets is simple, since most manufacturers have made the air fryer baskets and plates dishwasher safe.
 With just a few simple household supplies, you can keep an air fryer clean and working perfectly.

 How Often to Clean an Air Fryer

 Since the air fryer is filled with raw food, the components that come in direct contact with the food (basket, tray, or plate) should be cleaned after every use.
 The interior should also be cleaned to make sure there are no food particles blocking the grid to diminish air circulation.

 Depending on how often you use the appliance, the exterior will need cleaning at least after several uses as well as the heating coils.

 Click Play to Learn How to Clean an Air Fryer

 - 1 Soft-bristled bottle brush or old toothbrush

 - 1 Dishwasher detergent